 - Updated audit reports for due diligence events

-To see an example live of how one of our customers uses FOSSA's reports, check out Docker's Components & Licenses Page.
+To see an example live of how one of our customers uses FOSSA's reports, check out Slack's Desktop Components & Licenses Page.

 Visit a project page and navigate to the Reports tab to get to the Project Attribution Tool:

 On this page, you can preview what your report will look like.
 As long as your issues are resolved, FOSSA will generate audit-ready attributions for you to distribute to your users that include raw copyright notices directly from the code.

 On the free version, FOSSA will only provide limited versions of all compliance reports.
 Please contact [email protected] for more details.